 If your family doesn’t have an altar, another great way to do this is by creating a memory book and decorating it with things your loved one enjoyed in life.

-What’s great about this craft for Day of the Dead is that there are a million different ways it can look and it’s totally personal.
+What’s great about this craft for Day of the Dead is that it can look a million different ways, and it’s totally personal.

 While you might not think of origami when searching for Dia de los Muertos crafts, it’s actually a really cool way to create decorations!

-This is a great kit that shows you 20 designs with plenty of beautiful origami paper for your create sugar skulls, Spanish boxes, flower crowns, Aztec-inspired flowers, standing fans, candy, and more!
+This great kit shows you 20 designs with plenty of beautiful origami paper for your create sugar skulls, Spanish boxes, flower crowns, Aztec-inspired flowers, standing fans, candy, and more!

-One of the cutest sugar skull crafts that I’ve found are these adorable sugar skull suncatchers!
+One of the cutest (and easiest) Dia de los Muertos crafts are these stick masks.
 They come in sets of 6, so it’s an easy Day of the Dead classroom activity for elementary students.

 Or, add them to a Day of the Dead party bag for a fun take-home craft!